Ghuztavo/Basements-and-basilisks/README.md

 a infinate loop dungeon which have no hope to escape and the only thing for them to do is to survive as long as possible before they meet their inevitable end.

+# How the game works:

+Text based dungeon crawler / rouge like game with scoring system where the player will advance through rooms where each time the player advances there will be three possibilities : an empty room, a room with a chest that can give extra points, a healing potion, or an armor that has only one use and then breaks, or a room with a monster.

+There will be three types of monsters : a big monster that deals a lot of damage but is slow, a smaller monster that deals low damage but is fast, and a ceiling monster.

+The player will have three weapon options to deal with the monster in the room depending on the monster, a sword that counters the big monster, daggers that counters the small monster, and bow and arrow that counters the ceiling monster.

+Every time the player passes through a room they get points, the player gets extra points by opening a chest with points and by defeating a monster.

 # Features:
--Procedurally Generated Dungeons: Every playthrough is unique with different layouts and challenges.\
+-Procedurally Generated Dungeons: Every playthrough is unique with different layouts and challenges.

--Turn-Based Combat: Engage in strategic battles where every move matters.\
+-Turn-Based Combat: Engage in strategic battles where every move matters.

 -ECS Architecture: A modular system that separates data from behavior, allowing for easy expansion and maintenance.

 # Controls: